 The artist writes: The video is at once a portrait of place, the Brandywine River region, and an ethnographic portrait of the community of people who live there, use the river, and find themselves drawn to it.
 It is also a portrait of the Brandywine Conservancy staff who work in concert with local communities and with local and regional governments to preserve and protect this place.
 Brandywine means many things to many different people; hopefully the film can share a little bit from each of them to each of them.
 In our current moment of global ecological uncertainty and increasing evidence of the human hand in shaping nature and climate, I was interested in focusing on the Brandywine as a site that has been made and remade continually over successive epochs of human ingenuity and discovery, and through engineering, agriculture, manufacturing, and now tourism.
 While a river like the Brandywine may appear to be a natural system, human beings are inextricably linked to that natural system – we might attribute this human hand to a history of environmental degradation.
 At the same time, the work of the Conservancy shows that through stewardship and preservation this might also have a positive impact.

-Presented within the context of the exhibition, on November 1, 2017, Gauthier will present an artist lecture reflecting on historical currents of environmental art in the region and sharing research conducted with Brandywine Conservancy staff over his year-long residency.
+Presented within the context of the exhibition, on November 1, 2017, Gauthier presented an artist lecture reflecting on historical currents of environmental art in the region and sharing research conducted with Brandywine Conservancy staff over his year-long residency.

 Support for this project has been provided by Yaverland Foundation